About the Rural Broadband Initiative

 " Technology is no longer a barrier to children going to rural schools.
 They will get up to 100Mbps access to the internet. "

-Chorus and Vodafone are working together to deliver the Government's RBI programme which delivers better broadband to rural New Zealand.
+Chorus and Vodafone are working together to deliver the Government's RBI programme which will see much of rural New Zealand getting better broadband.

 Delivering better broadband to rural areas is challenging, with line distance and low population density making it difficult both technically and financially.
-This challenge was acknowledge by Government and RBI was conceived.
+This challenge was acknowledged by Government and RBI was conceived.

 RBI pulls together several elements that mean 87% of rural New Zealand will getter better broadband.
 It incorporates copper, fibre and wireless networks to deliver better broadband.
 Where you live and work determines what solution is provided - either fixed line broadband (over the our copper and fibre networks) or fixed wireless broadband (over Vodafone's mobile network).

 The main task for Chorus is laying fibre to rural schools, medical facilities and and some libraries, often to exchange areas where there isn’t fibre today.
 In addition, Chorus will deliver fibre to new Vodafone mobile sites that will be used to provide a fixed wireless broadband to rural communities.

 We have made great progess.
 We are now well past the halfway mark in our rollout of fibre andhigh speed broadband cabinets.
 At 30 June 2014, a total of about 3,100km of fibre had been laid for the programme, with fibre extended to 951 schools.
 The rollout had also brought new or upgraded broadband coverage within reach of 72,000 rural lines and broadband uptake was approximately 80%.